CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![shorthand image](assets/revised-split/com,con-r16.jpg){: .rev}\
 Revised: compose, comparative, comprehend, proeconceived\
 in combination, I conceive\
-incompetent, reconsider, circumvent, camphor, candid, campaign, cancel
+incompetent, reconsider, circumvent, camphor, candid, campaign, cancel,

 Expressed by a dot on the line written close in front of the word.
 In taking notes, the dot may generally be omitted or expressed by Mode (2).
 In correspondence it should be retained.
 (Supplement)